mk-5/polygonal-io/README.md

 ```

-Next step is to create `polygon.yml` file, and that's it.
+Next step is to [create](https://polygonal.io/#yml-polygon-definition) `polygon.yml` file, and that's it.

 ## Getting started | maven

-The maven configuration looks as standard maven plugin configuration.
+The maven configuration is really straightforward.
 Currently, the plugin is available only via bintray repository.

 ```xml
 <pluginRepositories>